Moving to Bali?

-Expats who are looking for something more conventional can rest assured that there are plenty of expat housing complexes which come with caretakers.
-If you move to Bali and plan on living in accommodation catering to foreign residents, be aware that you will be paying more than what you may expect from the standard of living.
+Expats who are looking for something more conventional can rest assured that there are also plenty of expat housing complexes available, which typically come with caretakers.
+If you move to Bali and plan on living in accommodation catering to foreign residents, be aware that you will be paying more than what you may expect from the standard of living, though.

 Denpasar is the capital of Bali with roughly 782,000 inhabitants.
 Unfortunately, recently large quantities of residential and commercial building sites have sprouted up across the city, drastically reducing the amount of green space for its residents.
 In addition, if you are familiar with Bali’s unique architectural style, you will notice that Denpasar has become a smaller version of Jakarta, with close to no buildings in the original Balinese design.

 Singaraja is Bali’s former capital city and borders Bali’s National Park on the western side of the island.
 With a population of a mere 81,000 inhabitants, expats moving to Bali are met with less congestion and fewer crowds.
-Singaraja features a large amount of preserved colonial buildings, which both visitors and expats may find of interest.
+Singaraja also features a large amount of preserved colonial buildings, which both visitors and expats may find of interest.